Live Stages

 Live Stages is a live album by Vertical Horizon, released by Rhythmic Records in early 1997, and later re-released by RCA Records.
 This album was recorded live at Ziggy's in Winston-Salem, North Carolina.
 It featured mostly songs from the band's second album, Running on Ice, (and "On the Sea" from There and Back Again), as well as new material.
-This was the first Vertical Horizon album to feature Scannell more prominently on electric guitar, and also the first to include drummer Ed Toth.
+This was the first Vertical Horizon album to feature Matt Scannell more prominently on electric guitar, and also the first to include drummer Ed Toth.
 Ryan Fisher played bass.